wrld3d/wrld-indoor-maps-api/FORMAT.md

 └── westport-house-floor-6.geojson
 ```

+An example of this file structure can be found in the [examples directory.](/examples/)

 ##### Main JSON file

 The main JSON file is named `main.json` sits in the root of the submitted archive, with the GeoJSON files for each level alongside it.
 It contains JSON for a Building object, made up of several levels, described below.